 OMG don’t get me started on Lincoln and this one.
 The idea that Lincoln was a proponent of civil rights and equality is one of the biggest lies ever sold to American society.
 But don’t take my word for it; check out some of these quotes from an 1858 campaign speech:

 I am not, nor ever have been, in favor of bringing about in any way the social and political equality of the black and white races — that I am not nor ever have been in favor of making VOTERS or jurors of negroes, NOR OF QUALIFYING THEM HOLD OFFICE, nor to intermarry with white people; and I will say in addition to this that there is a physical difference between the white and black races which I believe will forever forbid the two races living together on terms of social and political equality.
-And inasmuch as they cannot so live, while they do remain together there must be the position of superior and inferior, and I as much as any of her man am in favor of having the superior position assigned to the white race…
+And inasmuch as they cannot so live, while they do remain together there must be the position of superior and inferior, and I as much as any other man am in favor of having the superior position assigned to the white race…

 Ohhhhhhhhhh there is more, and it is horrific.
 But moving on – does this sound like a man particularly concerned with Civil Rights?
 If you’re still not convinced, let’s take a peek at the famous Emanicipation Proclamation: